Skip to main content

 I like to say we provide a type of concierge care that only the elite could access in the past.
 Our clinicians identify socio-economic barriers to care, whether it’s financial, lack of transportation or not having a support person at home.
 We ask for permission to discuss the situation with their employer, who can offer support.
 If the patient agrees, then we inform our clients of these barriers and collaborate to remove them.

-If the remote workers can’t access healthcare, we bring it to them.
+If the employees in remote areas can’t access healthcare, we bring it to them.
 We host safety meeting pop-ups at remote worksites, where our providers offer biometric health screenings, provide medication refills and meet with workers to discuss other health needs.
 Whatever medical equipment we can carry to the jobsite, we’ll take with us.
 People feel less anxious about seeing a medical professional on their own turf versus visiting a doctor’s office.

 The employer might provide transportation or vouchers for a particular medication to help alleviate a financial burden.
 They also connect workers to community resources when needed.
 The mutual goal of Marathon Health and our customers is making sure the people who work for them are healthy and able to do the work they’ve been hired to do.